 If you've stopped receiving emails from us, or haven't ever gotten any, there's a solution — it's just a matter of checking a few things to find the source of the problem.

 Confirm your email address

-Or, if you just don't want to sign in to My Account, you can chat with us instead, and we'll confirm (and/or update) your email address for you.
+Or, if you just don't want to sign in to My CenturyLink, you can chat with us instead, and we'll confirm and/or update your email address for you.

 Check your spam (or junk) folder